cosmadora/cosmadora/readme.md

 ![Header](static/header.png)
+___

 ### Hello there! 😉

-I'm a german Network Engineer and hobby Developer!
+Hi I'm Laura, a german Network Engineer and hobby Developer!

 I'm looking to deepen my C# and Azure knowledge and grow more into getting proficient with Infrastructure and Network as Code.